linera-io/linera-protocol/kubernetes/linera-validator/README.md

 ## Usage

-To deploy a Linera validator, you can use the `build_and_redeploy.sh` scripts to run a validator locally on `kind`.
+To deploy a Linera validator, you can use the `linera net up --kubernetes` to run a validator locally on `kind`.

 This will deploy a network with a single validator - the script also provides